We added the celebration of Saturnalia to our winter kitchen in 2005, and pretty much never looked back.

 Saturnalia continued into the 3rd and 4th centuries AD, and as the Roman Empire came under Christian rule, some of its customs may have influenced the seasonal celebrations surrounding Christmas and the New Year.

-I have been baking bread since forever.
-Please use this recipe as a guideline and make it your own.
+I have been baking bread since forever and my best advice is, follow the directions until you have an intuitive feeling about your bread, and then over time, please use this recipe as a guideline and make it your own.
 Bread is something that should be a bit different for everyone, a bit more of this and a little less of that.
 I thank Edward Espe Brown for this lesson and pass it on to you.

 2 packages dry yeast or 4 1/2 tsp yeast if out of a jar